-One has a 21-year track record of finding companies like NVIDIA before they became household names.
+One has a 21-year track record of finding companies like Tesla before they became household names (+16,224% from the 2011 rec).
 The other is the gold standard in independent investment research, trusted by professionals for over 40 years.
-They solve different problems, and the right answer depends on how you invest — not just what you invest in.
+They solve different problems.
+The software wipeout is the live test for Rule Breakers.
+CAPE 42 is Morningstar’s moment.

 The Quick Answer

 Motley Fool Rule Breakers is the better choice for most growth-oriented investors.
-The 21-year track record speaks with authority: +318.1% total returns versus the S&P 500’s 169%, a 72% win rate across 381 positions, and 60 stocks that became ten-baggers.
+The 21-year track record speaks with authority: +318% vs the S&P 500’s +187%, a 75% win rate across 219 dedicated positions, and 37 stocks that became ten-baggers.
 If you want aggressive growth exposure without spending hours screening and analyzing stocks yourself, Motley Fool Rule Breakers delivers the picks and the conviction-building research to hold through volatility.

 But Morningstar Investor wins a different contest.
 If you want to build lasting analytical skill — Fair Value estimates on thousands of stocks, Economic Moat ratings that identify durable competitive advantages, and a Portfolio X-Ray tool that reveals hidden risks — Morningstar Investor makes you a better investor rather than a better follower.
-At $199/year (promo) with a 7-day free trial, it is also the lower-risk starting point.
+At $249/year with a 7-day free trial ($199 promo still appears), it is also the lower-risk starting point.

 The best long-term investors may eventually use both.
-But if you are choosing one today, ask yourself: am I looking for picks or for tools?
+But if you are choosing one today, ask yourself: am I looking for high-vol names, or for a fair-value process?

 Side-by-Side Comparison